insipx/polkadot-rewards/README.md

 # Installation

 ## Binaries
-Pre-Built binaries for Linux, MacOS, and Windows for the latest release are available on the github page [here](https://github.com/insipx/polkadot-rewards/releases).
+Prebuilt binaries for Linux, MacOS, and Windows for the latest release are available on the github page [here](https://github.com/insipx/polkadot-rewards/releases).

 ## Cargo
 `cargo install polkadot-rewards` will place the binary in your `$PATH` for cargo binaries.